West Indian cricket team in England in 1939: Test series

-Three Test matches of three days' duration each were played on the tour.
+Three Test matches of three days' duration were completed in the six Test tour.

 1st Test

 Headley, with 106 in the first innings and 107 in the second, became the first cricketer to make separate hundreds in a Test at Lord's.
-It was the second time he had achieved this feat against England, having made 114 and 112 at Georgetown in 1929-30.
+It was the second time he had achieved this feat against England, having made 114 and 112 at Georgetown in 1929–30.
 Jeff Stollmeyer, on his Test debut, made 59 out of 147 in West Indies' first innings, and Bill Copson, also making his Test debut, took five for 85.
 England's reply was based on 196 for Len Hutton.
 Hutton shared a fourth wicket partnership of 248 with Denis Compton, who made 120.
 With the whole of the final day to save the match, West Indies looked to be on course at 190 for four, but lost their last six wickets for 35 runs.
 Copson took four in the innings to finish with match figures of nine for 152.
 England had 110 minutes to make 99 for victory and did it with 35 minutes to spare.